Cwantic/Documentation/Settings/General.md

 ## 2. Explorer

-The project explorer let you **calculate** a python script that explores the project/results and show informations.
+The project explorer lets you **calculate** a python script that explores the project/results and show information.

 All projects share the same script that you can specify in this option.